 Once all your ingredients are ready, heat a wok on medium and add a drizzle of oil.
 Once it’s hot, add the pork and sprinkle with salt and pepper.
 Add the garlic slices and fry them together until the pork is sealed.

 When it comes to yasai itame, we tend to think of frying quickly with high heat.
-However, stir-frying vegetables with high heat at once at home can break down the vegetables’ cells and draw out their water content, especially in regular frying pans.
+However, stir-frying vegetables at once with high heat at home can break down the vegetables’ cells and draw out their water content, especially in regular frying pans.

 Next, I add the vegetables according to the cooking time.
 Ginger, carrot, onion and mushroom go first.

-Things like cabbage and beansprouts only need a short cooking time otherwise they become watery, so I tend to add them last.
+Things like cabbage and beansprouts only need a short cooking time otherwise, they become watery, so I tend to add them last.

 Add the beansprouts and stir fry for one more minute.